What to See in Yosemite National Park: 6 Essential Hikes and Viewpoints

 There are some places that just take your breath away.
 Leave you speechless.
 Make you want to cry and smile at the same time.
 Yosemite National Park is certainly one of those places.
 It’s hard to put into words, but we certainly will try our best.

 Yosemite has been on the shortlist of places we’ve been yearning to go for several years now, but it’s quite the trek from Denver, Colorado.
+So we were stoked to start our trip out of Escape’s San Francisco location after learning about their Weekend Special.
 We flew into San Francisco and were quickly on our way to Yosemite from the San Francisco Escape Campervan rental location (about a 3-hour drive).